Having issues printing labels from your Zebra printer? Try out the options below to troubleshoot and get your labels printing properly!

 - Power off

-- Hold down "pause + Feed" buttons while powering on and remaining to hold buttons until print feed.
+- Hold down the "pause + Feed" buttons while powering on and remaining to hold buttons until print feed.

 - This will factory reset the printer (if previously connected, this will not affect the established connection via USB).